-Yarema teaches World Geography and Cultural Geography.
-He also teaches History for Teachers, a course designed for students seeking Texas Teacher Certification, and American survey courses.
+Yarema teaches World Geography (GEOG 235) and Cultural Geography (GEOG 354).
+He also teaches History for Teachers (HIST 496), a course designed for students seeking Texas Teacher Certification, The American South (HIST 482), and American survey courses (HIST 221, 222).
 In addition he, advises students for Social Studies and History teaching certification.

 Yarema’s other interests include working with his wife, Connie Yarema in the Mathematics Department, implementing Lesson Study, a professional development model for teachers that originated in Japan.
-In this role, Yarema integrates the geographic and cultural backgrounds to the Lesson Study process.
-Together they have made presentations to teachers at Texas A&M University – Commerce, University of Houston – Sugar Land, University of Houston – Victoria, and Rhode Island College, Providence, Rhode Island, and to higher education faculty at The University of Texas at Austin Charles A. Dana Center’s Annual Higher Education Conference.
+They were participants in the Japanese Lesson Study Immersion Program in Tokyo, Japan in 2007.
+In addition, they were participants at the Chicago Lesson Study Conference at DePaul University in 2010 and 2013.
+They also attended Lesson Study Open House at Harlem Village Academies in New York City, New York, and Greenwich Japanese School in Greenwich, Connecticut in 2011.
+Together they have made presentations at Texas A&M University – Commerce, University of Houston – Sugar Land, University of Houston – Victoria, and Rhode Island College, Providence, Rhode Island, and to higher education faculty at The University of Texas at Austin Charles A. Dana Center’s Annual Higher Education Conference.
 In July 2011 they presented at an international conference held in Alice Springs, Australia.